Guardians of the Galaxy – Mission: Breakout!

-Guardians of the Galaxy – Mission: Breakout! is an accelerated drop tower dark ride attraction at the Disney California Adventure park at the Disneyland Resort.
-Based on the characters from the Marvel Cinematic Universe (specifically those from the Guardians of the Galaxy films), it depicts Rocket recruiting guests to attempt to free the remaining Guardians of the Galaxy from display within the Collector's fortress.
+Guardians of the Galaxy – Mission: Breakout! is an accelerated drop tower dark ride attraction at Disney California Adventure at Disneyland Resort.
+Based on the namesake group from the Marvel Cinematic Universe (MCU), it depicts Rocket recruiting guests to attempt to free the remaining Guardians of the Galaxy from display within the Collector's fortress.

 The attraction uses the same infrastructure and ride system as the previous attraction, The Twilight Zone Tower of Terror.
 It features several actors of the cast from the Marvel Studios film series reprising their characters.
-While the attraction is inspired by the Marvel Cinematic Universe, it is set in a separate shared universe along with the other Avengers Campus attractions.
+While the attraction is inspired by the MCU, it is set in a separate shared universe along with the other Avengers Campus attractions.

 It opened on May 27, 2017, to coincide with the release of Guardians of the Galaxy Vol. 2.

 Development

 Announced at the 2016 San Diego Comic-Con, the attraction replaced The Twilight Zone Tower of Terror, which closed on January 3, 2017.
 It is the first Disney attraction based on the Marvel Comics characters in the United States, and was incorporated into Avengers Campus at Disney California Adventure in June 2021.
 It was then surrounded by a layer of markings on the ground that imply a cosmic energy which resulted when the fortress was transported from across the galaxy to the campus.
-The markings are inspired by the Kirby Krackle, based on the artwork of the late Marvel Comics artist Jack Kirby.
+The markings are inspired by the Kirby Krackle, based on the artwork of Marvel Comics artist Jack Kirby.

 Chris Pratt, Zoe Saldana, Dave Bautista, Benicio del Toro, and Bradley Cooper reprise their roles as Peter Quill/Star-Lord, Gamora, Drax, Taneleer Tivan/The Collector, and the voice of Rocket, respectively.
 Vin Diesel did not reprise his role of Groot, and was replaced by voice actor Fred Tatasciore.
-Due to Marvel's 1994 contract with Universal Parks & Resorts (pre-dating Disney's 2009 purchase of Marvel Entertainment), the Marvel brand cannot be used as part of the ride's title or advertising.
 James Gunn directed all of the scenes involving the cast.